Solo female travel tips hero image with a stylish woman overlooking the sea at sunset

 Why solo travel hits different for women

-For more destination inspiration, Gallivanta readers also love Best Cities for Travel Dating in 2026, Digital Nomad Dating: How to Find Chemistry Abroad, Gallivanta vs Traditional Dating Apps in 2026, and Who Gallivanta Is For.
+For more destination inspiration, Gallivanta readers also enjoy Best Cities for Travel Dating in 2026, Digital Nomad Dating: How to Find Chemistry Abroad, Gallivanta vs Traditional Dating Apps in 2026, and Who Gallivanta Is For.

 1. Pick a destination that matches your energy, not your ego